ASLeonard/pangenome_summer_school/slides/lecture_0.md

 > the entire set of DNA instructions found in a cell.

-For us, that is approximately 3,000,000,000 A/T/C/G nucleotides.
+For us, that is approximately 3,000,000,000 A/T/C/G nucleotide bases.

-Chromosome 1 looks like
+Chromosome 1 of CHM13v2.0 looks like

-> CACCTAAACCCTAACCCCTAACCCTAACCCT...GGTTAGGGTTAGGGTTAGGGTTAGGGTTAGGGTT
+> CACCTAAACCCTAACCCCTAACCCTAACCCTAAC \
+... \
+GGTTAGGGTTAGGGTTAGGGTTAGGGTTAGGGTT

 ---